shiivaniiawasthii/MERN-Ecommerce/README.md

 > PlantShop is E-Commerce website for buying indoor and outdoor plants.

-The PlantShop,MERN project, made by me as practice project where I applied all the concepts which I have learning from past 8 months.
+The PlantShop,MERN project, made by me as a practice project where I applied all the concepts which I have learning from past 8 months.